Do not be afraid to seek help

 Excessive use of media platforms while currently experiencing trauma might worsen your condition.
 You cannot control the news, articles, and social media posts you might encounter.
 Some media contents might trigger flashbacks and can set off trauma reactions.

-As much as possible, avoid watching videos about disasters, crime, and other trauma triggering visual contents.
+As part of coping with trauma triggers, you might avoid watching videos about disasters, crime, and other trauma triggering visual contents.
 These types of contents might bring back memories of your previous experience/s.
 Avoid using any social media platforms, until you get better since frequent use of these platforms might make you more anxious, stressed, and depressed.

 Likewise, avoid excessive use of alcohol, cigarettes, and unprescribed medicine in coping with trauma.